Analysis | A stomach-churning night of counting leaves the outcome in the balance

 That wasn’t out of the question the longer the states remained uncalled, but the last thing Biden’s campaign wanted was to find itself in the same position as Clinton on election night 2016, needing to win all three of the Northern states.
 Ultimately she lost each by less than a percentage point.

-Trump’s lead in Florida underscored a weakness long identified with the Biden campaign, his lackluster support in the Hispanic community.
+Trump’s victory in Florida underscored a weakness long identified with the Biden campaign, his lackluster support in the Hispanic community.
 In Florida, that was especially the case, as the Trump campaign appealed to Cuban Americans and other voters whose roots were in Latin America.

 They painted Biden and running mate Sen. Kamala D. Harris (D-Calif.) as soft on the Castro regime and favoring Venezuelan-style socialist policies.
 Both fought against those characterizations, but in the end, Biden’s margin in South Florida especially was unexpectedly weak with Hispanic voters.